expedio-blockchain/Kontract/README.md

       value: "123"
     - name: param2
       value: "abc"

-  # Fields for 'upgrade' actions
-  proxyRef: my-upgradeable-proxy # Reference to the ContractProxy resource (for 'upgrade' actions)
-  newImplementationRef: my-new-contract # Reference to the new Contract resource (for 'upgrade' actions)
-  proxyAdminRef: my-proxy-admin # Reference to the ProxyAdmin resource (for 'upgrade' actions)

   # Optional scheduling
   schedule: "0 0 * * *" # Optional, cron schedule for recurring actions